Frequently Asked Questions

 - If you are dropping a course before the end of the 7th week of classes, you can complete the drop process on your own

-- If you are dropping a course between the end of the 7th and the end of the 12th weeks of class, generate a drop form and send it as a late-drop request to the Academic Dean’s office.
+- If you are dropping a course between the end of the 7th and the end of the 12th weeks of class, generate a drop form and send it and a completed petition form to the Academic Dean’s office.

 - If it is after the 12th week of class, you may not initiate a course drop on your own and must petition the Academic Dean’s office on the grounds of medical, mental health, or unforeseen personal hardship.